Cannabis Legislation 2017: We’re Tracking All Legalization BillsLisa RoughFebruary 13, 2017

 Senate Bill 8 – Would presume eligibility for those applying to be in the medical marijuana program.
 This has widely been reported as allowing veterans to automatically qualify for the MMJ program, but it appears more aimed at cutting down the application process time, which has plagued New Mexico in recent months.

 - Likelihood of passing: If the New Mexico Department of Health can skip even one step towards processing MMJ applications, it could cut wait times down significantly, as well as allowing better access, which means it would be in the best interest of the state government for this bill to pass.
-That being said, there will likely be some pushback from those concerned about ineligible residents taking advantage of the system.
+This bill has not seen much traction, so it may not move forward this session.

 Senate Bill 177 – Would increase the number of plants producers can grow depending on the number of patients, and would add 14 new medical marijuana conditions to the state’s MMJ program.